Employment Drug Testing & Screening

 GoodHire’s Employment Drug Testing Suite

-GoodHire’s drug screening offerings are designed to meet your company policy and drug-free workplace obligations, while helping you maintain compliance with applicable regulations.
+GoodHire’s employer drug screening offerings are designed to meet your company policy and drug-free workplace obligations, while helping you maintain compliance with applicable regulations.
 Lab-based urine tests are available with multiple panel options.
 Lab results are verified by Medical Review Officers (MROs) for highest accuracy.
 GoodHire also offers DOT Drug Tests, which meet the strict guidelines required by the Federal Government.